seanslma/maki/Python/Blog/PackageManagement.md

 The package management is actually one of the most challenging part of Python programming.

 ## pin package version
-due to bugs or siginificant changes in new versions
+due to bugs or significant changes in new versions

 ## one pinned version might block many packages to be updated

-## worse - there are depedency conflicts
+## worse - there are dependency conflicts

 ## solution
 - temporally pin a package version till the system is broken